 1. Set Up A Dedicated Working Space

 So is there a middle ground?
-Well, you don’t really need to put up with an instant brew because if you work from home, there’s a few types of coffee machine you can have that will not break your budget.
+Well, you don’t really need to put up with an instant brew because if you work from home, there are a few types of coffee machines you can have that will not break your budget.
 It may even be cheaper than buying a cup from the store.
 Arming yourself with good coffee is a sure-fire way to keep you alert and focused on your work.

 3. Be Results-Driven Rather Than Time-Driven

 Many productivity experts advise people who work from home to set up a fixed work schedule.
 The strict routine is supposed to ensure that things will get done.
-While this may sound sensible, any person who works from home knows that this is quite impossible to keep up.
-The primary reason you’re working from home in the first place is probably because you’re not cut out for the 9-5 stint so why would you limit yourself to a regimented schedule?
+While this may sound sensible, any person who works from home knows that this is impossible to keep up so keep motivated when working from home.
+The primary reason you’re working from home in the first place is probably that you’re not cut out for the 9-5 stint so why would you limit yourself to a regimented schedule?

 One technique that might help you get things done is to schedule your work in your calendar based on your deliverables.
 Have a target of how many tasks you want to finish in a day.
 Then, estimate how much time it would take you to finish a task or a project and stick to that time frame.